cobwebch/svconnector/Documentation/Developers/ConnectorApi/Index.rst

 getName()
   This method returns a human-readable name for the service.
+Same remark as above.

   Input
     none